hbr/Lambda-Calculus/lambda2/arithmetic.md

 is invalid.

-Therefore we can find the exponent by a search for the least number which does not satisfy the last inequality.
+Therefore we can find the exponent by a search for the least number which does not satisfy the last proposition.

 The upper bound for the search is easy to find.
 Since all prime numbers are greater than 1, all exponents are lower than `n`.